Twasi/twasi-docs/docs/getting-started/plugin-translations.md

     }
 ```

-This works fine in most cases but languages can be very different in their structure.
-This system enforces the same sequence of parameters across all languages which can cause ugly sentences.
+This works fine in most cases, but languages can be very different in their structure.
+This system enforces the same sequence of parameters across all languages, which can cause ugly sentences.
 Also the translations are not very readable.

 This is why we created the TranslationRenderer 🙌